-In honor of the New Year, Eater presents our guide to San Diego’s essential Chinese restaurants.
+In honor of the month, Eater presents our guide to San Diego’s essential Chinese restaurants.
 The history of Chinese food in San Diego dates back to the 1860s when the first Chinatown was established in an eight-block district where the Gaslamp Quarter sits today.
 Since then, standout Chinese restaurants have spread far and wide, from Kearny Mesa to North County and everywhere in between, cooking up regional Chinese cuisine and specialty dishes ranging from Shanghai soup dumplings to Sichuan hot pot, Peking duck, and Uyghur lamb.Read More